Sam-Cleland/EDA-Model-Exploration/README.md

 data set contains 10 numeric predictor variables and two categorical predictors.
 There is a numeric outcome variable DEATH RATE, a categorical test-train split variable OBS TYPE, and the unique country identifier CODE.

 The dataset is provided in this repository.
-This data was provided for an assignment I can not vouch for its orgion or reliablity.
+This data was provided for an assignment I can not vouch for its origion or reliablity.

 The shiny application is deployed on shinyapps.io and can be found here,  https://sam-cleland.shinyapps.io/.